Dear reader of ADxS.org, please excuse the disruption.

 • dark meat from chickens and turkeys

-• some energy drinks, e.g. 1000 mg / 250 ml.
+• some energy drinks (e.g. 1000 mg / 250 ml)

 2. Effects of taurine

-Taurine is found in1
+Taurine can be found in1

 • Brain